Salon Client Retention: 7 Strategies

 Golden rule: The incentive should be valuable but not destroy your margin.
 Offering a gloss (cost: $6-10) in exchange for a new client who’ll spend $100+ per year is an excellent investment.
 Calculate the margin as explained in our service pricing guide.

-How to Measure Your Retention Rate
+How Do You Measure Your Retention Rate?

 You can’t improve what you don’t measure.
 These are the key metrics: